operate-first/community/open-source-services.md

 Tests that violate any of the _legal restrictions_ cannot be upstreamed.
 Specifically: tests not under open source license, tests that include references to company private or customer names, addresses, configuration or other data; tests for embargoed or private bugs.

-It is _recommended_ that other tests which are independent of the service and (eg: penetration tests) are Open Source, but this is not required.
+It is _recommended_ other tests that are independent of the service (e.g. penetration tests) are Open Source, but this is not required.

 ### Q: Should anyone be able to trigger CI or test suites?